New employee death at Chinese tech giant Pinduoduo prompts calls for boycott

 Tan’s death follows that of a woman in her 20s named Fei who collapsed while walking home from a long shift at the company on Dec.
 29. She died after six hours of first-aid treatment, and while the cause of death has not been released, critics seized on the case as an example of consistently inhumane treatment of those working in the tech industry.

-On Sunday, Pinduoduo’s public relations crisis deepened when an employee surnamed Wang posted a video where he described the relentless pace at the company, alleging that staff were required to work 300 hours a month.
+On Sunday, Pinduoduo’s public relations crisis deepened when an employee surnamed Wang posted a video where he described the relentless pace at the company, alleging that staff members were required to work 300 hours a month.
 According to Wang, the department where Fei worked, which specialized in groceries, required 380 hours.

 Wang said he was dismissed after he earlier posted a photo of an ambulance he claimed was carrying away another co-worker who had collapsed at the office.
 “A second Pinduoduo warrior has fallen,” he wrote anonymously on Maimai.cn, a LinkedIn-like platform for sharing information about companies.